dpharris/OlcbRefresh/README.md

 ## Changes:
 1. Added support for multiple processors: Arduino, Teensy, Tiva.
    - Each set of files specific to a CAN-processor is kept in its own directory.
    - The processor is automatically selected in the processor.h file.
-2. A sorted Index[] is used to speed eventID processing
-  - The Index uses a hash of the eventid.
+2. A sorted Index[] is used to speed eventID processing, using a hash of the eventid.
 3. Simplified the definition of CDI/xml for the node by matching a struct{} to the xml structure, see the example below.

 e.g.: CDI/xml: